Clinical Trials (PDQ®)

 1. Cardiac: left ventricular ejection fraction at rest must be greater than 40% or shortening fraction greater than 20%

-2. Hepatic: serum bilirubin less than 2x upper limit of normal for age as per local laboratory) (with the exception of isolated hyperbilirubinemia due to Gilbert's syndrome), ALT and AST less than 4x upper limit of normal for age (as per local laboratory)
+2. Hepatic: serum bilirubin less than 2x upper limit of normal for age as per local laboratory) (with the exception of isolated hyperbilirubinemia due to Gilbert's syndrome), alanine transaminase (ALT) and aspartate transaminase (AST) less than 4x upper limit of normal for age (as per local laboratory)

 3. Renal: serum creatinine less than 2x upper limit of normal for age (as per local laboratory)

-4. Pulmonary: FEVl, FVC, and DLCO (corrected for Hb) greater than 50% predicted; for patients in which pulse oxymetry is performed, O2 saturation greater than 92%
+4. Pulmonary: Forced expiratory volume in 1 second (FEV1), forced vital capacity (FVC), and carbon monoxide diffusing capacity (DLCO) (corrected for Hb) greater than 50% predicted; for patients in which pulse oxymetry is performed, O2 saturation greater than 92%

 - Diagnosis of Fanconi anemia must be excluded in patients younger than 18 years of age by diepoxybutane testing on peripheral blood or comparable testing on marrow.

-- Clonal cytogenetic abnormalities associated with MDS or AML on marrow examination
+- Clonal cytogenetic abnormalities associated with myelodysplastic syndrome (MDS) or acute myeloid leukemia (AML) on marrow examination

-- Diagnosis of other "congenital" aplastic anemias such as: Diamond-Blackfan; Shwachmann-Diamond; congenital amegakaryocytosis
+- Diagnosis of other "congenital" aplastic anemias such as: Diamond-Blackfan; Shwachman-Diamond; congenital amegakaryocytosis

 - Symptomatic or uncontrolled cardiac failure or coronary artery disease